HAYDAW V FARM BUREAU

 In 2014, the Michigan Court of Appeals decided one of the most consequential cases ever relating to the No-Fault Act, Bahri v IDS Property Casualty Insurance Company.
 The case paved the way for insurers to entirely rescind policies and dismiss cases as a result of perceived fraud.
 Most significantly, the Bahri decision allowed insurers to deny payment to doctors and medical providers who had nothing to do with the alleged fraud, and typically knew nothing about it.

-In July of 2020, the Michigan Court of Appeals revisited the the ability of insurers to make harsh, blanket dismissals.
-In Haydaw v Farm Bureau Insurance Company, the Court essentially reversed much of the Bahri decision and ruled that insurance companies could not rescind a policy (and dismiss a case) based on fraud, if the fraud occurred after the insurance company had already cutoff a client’s benefits.
+In July of 2020, the Michigan Court of Appeals revisited the ability of insurance companies to make harsh, blanket dismissals based on fraud clauses.
+In Haydaw v Farm Bureau Insurance Company, the Court essentially reversed much of the Bahri decision and ruled that insurance companies could not rescind a policy (and dismiss a case) based on fraud, if the fraud occurred after the a lawsuit had been filed (after an insurance company had already cutoff a client’s benefits).

 In other words, the Court basically held that insurance companies could no longer get cases dismissed based on fraud if the fraud occurred during litigation.
 The Court reasoned that “fraudulent” statements made during litigation should not be grounds for dismissal because by the time litigation occurs, it is the jury or judge who will rely on the statements made, not the insurance company.
 It is up to the trier of fact (judge or jury) to determine the plaintiff’s credibility.